Sir Henry Havelock-Allan, 1st Baronet: Military career

 Havelock was commissioned as an Ensign in the 39th Regiment of Foot in March 1846, and joined the Regiment in India.
 Moving to the 86th Foot as a Lieutenant in June 1848, he transferred to the 10th Regiment of Foot in February 1852.
 He served in the Persian campaign of 1856–57, and was back in India at the outbreak of the Indian Mutiny in May 1857.

 On 16 July 1857 at Cawnpore, the 64th Regiment had suffered badly under artillery fire.
 When the enemy was seen rallying their last 24-pounder, the order was given to advance, and Havelock immediately placed himself, on his horse, in front of the centre of the 64th, opposite the muzzle of the gun and moved on at a foot pace, in the face of shot and grape fired by the enemy.
 The advance went steadily on, led by Havelock and finally the gun was rushed and taken by the 64th.
 For this deed, Havelock was awarded the Victoria Cross.
 On 25 September 1857 he was badly wounded in the Siege of Lucknow.

 On returning to England in 1860, Havelock joined his regiment, now the 18th Foot (Royal Irish Regiment), at Shorncliffe.
 He became deputy assistant adjutant-general at Aldershot on 1 October 1861.
 He was posted with the 18th Foot to New Zealand in August 1863, where he was appointed deputy assistant quartermaster-general and served under Major General Duncan Cameron from 1863 to 1864.
-He participated in the Invasion of Waikato, being present at Rangiriri, Waiari, Paterangi, Rangiawhia, and at the siege and capture of Orakau.
-For his services during this period, he was Mentioned in Despatches, promoted to major on 28 June 1864, and was made a Companion of the Order of the Bath in August 1866.
+He participated in the Invasion of Waikato, being present at Rangiriri, Waiari, Paterangi, Rangiaowhia, and at the siege and capture of Ōrākau.
+For his services during this period, he was mentioned in dispatches, promoted to major on 28 June 1864, and was made a Companion of the Order of the Bath in August 1866.